The Top 5 Supplements for Memory

 1. Ginkgo Biloba

-There is good evidence that Ginkgo Biloba improves memory, with Examine.com rating the evidence as grade B. Ginkgo Biloba as a supplement is a herb derived from ginkgo tree leaf, commonly taken as capsule or tablet.
+There is good evidence that Ginkgo Biloba improves memory.
+Grade B, according to Examine.com.
+Ginkgo Biloba as a supplement is a herb derived from ginkgo tree leaf, commonly taken as capsule or tablet.
 Studies typically use 120–240mg.

 2. Bacopa Monnieri

-There is good evidence that Bacopa Monnieri improves memory, with Examine.com rating the evidence as grade B. Bacopa Monnieri as a supplement is a plant extract derived from bacopa monnieri plant, commonly taken as capsule or extract.
+There is good evidence that Bacopa Monnieri improves memory.
+Grade B, according to Examine.com.
+Bacopa Monnieri as a supplement is a plant extract derived from bacopa monnieri plant, commonly taken as capsule or extract.
 Studies typically use 300–450mg.

 3. Lemon Balm

-There is good evidence that Lemon Balm improves memory, with Examine.com rating the evidence as grade B. Lemon Balm as a supplement is a herb derived from plant leaf, commonly taken as capsule or tea.
+There is good evidence that Lemon Balm improves memory.
+Grade B, according to Examine.com.
+Lemon Balm as a supplement is a herb derived from plant leaf, commonly taken as capsule or tea.
 Studies typically use 300–600mg.

 Lemon balm is a herb from the mint family with a long history of use in European herbal medicine.
 It is known to ease anxiety, lift low mood, and reduce PMS symptoms, and it can also support memory and focus.
 It has a gentle calming effect without causing drowsiness.
 It is available as a capsule or tea and can be taken daily or as needed.